She Is Love (film): Production

 Principal photography finished in Cornwall in April 2021, with some filming taking place at Tresillian House, St Newlyn East.
 The film has been said to have been shot in 6 days during lockdown and to have been made in an improvisational style that Adams also deployed on previous pictures such as Black Mountain Poets and Love Spreads.

 Release

 The film received its world premiere at the 66th BFI London Film Festival on 14 October 2022.
 It is set to be released theatrically and on digital platforms in the United Kingdom on 3 February 2023 by Signature Entertainment.

 Reception

-On the review aggregator website Rotten Tomatoes, She is Love holds an approval rating of 30% based on 23 reviews.

 Kevin Maher of The Times describes “charming screwball chemistry” between the main actors and “a knock-out” performance from Marisa Abela, adding also that it was “nicely shot”.
-Laura Venning in Empire described it as “pleasant enough but instantly forgettable.”
+Laura Venning in Empire described it as “pleasant...”